stellarblowout/Race_Track_Game/README.md

 This should open the Program.cs file in Visual Studio Code.

-3. Replace all the code here with the code that is attached to this repository named csharp_code.
+3. Replace all the code here with the code that is attached to this repository named csharp_script.
 Then, save the file.

 4. Open the terminal again and type in the following: